divijghose/firedrake/Firedrake-meeting-2024-04-24.md

 # Action Items
 1. **Pick Chair and Minuter** (JB to pick)
 1. ALL: (ongoing) **triage the open issues and confirm if they are indeed still open** (and perhaps provide labels)
-1. JB: Move pyop3 and FInAT to firedrakeproject
+1. JB: Move pyop3 and TSFC to firedrake and move FInAT to FIAT
 1. ALL: do things with SV's branches
 1. DH: Email to Andreas to have 2 (+ others!!!) loopy PRs merged **TODO: FIND OUT WHICH PRS THESE ARE**
 1. DH: Get Firedrake a docker open source account ([link here](https://www.docker.com/community/open-source/application/))